 For information on how to download these forms, please go to the following OSPI career and technical education certification Web site: www.k12.wa.us/certification/CTEMain.aspx .

-The undergraduate credit fee rate for 2013-2014 will be approximately $302.21 per credit (tuition rates have not been established at this time).
-The graduate level will be $322.39 per credit (tuition rates have not been established at this time).
+The undergraduate credit fee rate for 2014-2015 will be $264.70 per credit (tuition rates have not been established at this time).

 Tuition and fees are due at the time of registration.
 CWU accepts the following forms of payment: